jsa-aerial/saite/README.md

 * Load saved docs from URLs (see below for example).
 So, you can easily publish documents for use by others.

 * Emacs editor support for editor buffers.
+  - Full ability to configure your key-sequences to functionality (in config.edn `editor` section)

+  - Full set of CodeMirror base emacs and full paredit functions exposed for such bindings (see [key bindings](https://github.com/jsa-aerial/saite/blob/master/doc/std-key-maps.md)

   - Vim and Sublime can be specified in the config.edn file

-  - The Emacs functionality (actual Codemirror functions) are available for vim and sublime users, but they will need to setup the key configurations to access them.
+  - The same functions are available to vim and sublime users, but they will need to setup the key configurations to access them.

+  - Autocomplete (defaults to Alt-\ key sequence).
+This 'works' but is not yet fully functional...

-* Full paredit support is available - in particular slurp and barf
+  - Full paredit support is available - in particular slurp and barf

-* Autocomplete (defaults to `Alt-\` key sequence)

 * Code execution:
   - On client (with self-hoste ClojureScript)
   - On server (with synchronized evaluations)
   - Mixed code - interweave server code with client code.
 This mode is especially useful for large computation based visualizations

+* **Turnkey** Neanderthal support (for Mac and Linux)

-* Dynamic dependencies - declare dependencies in your code buffers via the `deps` function.
+* **Dynamic dependencies**: declare dependencies in your code buffers via the `deps` function.
 You can use this to pull in your favorite libraries, so that you can then `require` their resources.

 ______________________________________________________________________________